Erwin-t-Hoen/Flat-File-Exporter/README.md

 After saving the data entered above you will be able to define the columns to be exported

-Columns:
+**Columns**:
-Column Number: Auto generated number for the column indicating the position in the resulting file
+**Column Number**: Auto generated number for the column indicating the position in the resulting file
-Column Header: The header to be used in the export file for this column
+**Column Header**: The header to be used in the export file for this column
-Pad: choice of padding the data:
+**Pad**: choice of padding the data:
-No Padding
+*No Padding
-Left Padding
+*Left Padding
-Right Padding
+*Right Padding
-Pad with: When padding left or rigth this field holds the character used in the padding
+**Pad with**: When padding left or rigth this field holds the character used in the padding
-Length: the length of the data to be exported and optionally padded
+**Length**: the length of the data to be exported and optionally padded
-Is Reference: Select this if the attribute you are defining is stored in a related entity
+**Is Reference**: Select this if the attribute you are defining is stored in a related entity
-Select Attribute: Select one of the attributes from the entity definined for exporting (see General section)
+**Select Attribute**: Select one of the attributes from the entity definined for exporting (see General section)
-Select Reference: If the attribute you are defining is stored in a related entity this allow you to choose the relation to be used for the related entity
+**Select Reference**: If the attribute you are defining is stored in a related entity this allow you to choose the relation to be used for the related entity
-Select Reference Attribute: Select the attribute from the related entity
+**Select Reference Attribute**: Select the attribute from the related entity
-Date Time Format: If the attribute selected is a datetime field you need to supply the definition with a format to be used for the datetime value (default is: dd-MM-yyyy HH:mm:ss)
+**Date Time Format**: If the attribute selected is a datetime field you need to supply the definition with a format to be used for the datetime value (default is: dd-MM-yyyy HH:mm:ss)

-Ready your own entities for exporting:
+**Ready your own entities for exporting**:

 To allow your own entities to be exported with a microflow follow the next steps.

-Create a referenceset type relation from the FlatFileExport.ExportBatch entity to your entity (the N is on the ExportBatch side, see example)
+*Create a referenceset type relation from the FlatFileExport.ExportBatch entity to your entity (the N is on the ExportBatch side, see example)
-Synchronize the MxModelReflection module
+*Synchronize the MxModelReflection module
-Create your Export Configuration
+*Create your Export Configuration
-Create a microflow (1) that retrieves a list of your entity's data (the data to be exported), creates a new exportbatch record with the correct reference set with the list and call the export microflow (see example in the module)
+*Create a microflow (1) that retrieves a list of your entity's data (the data to be exported), creates a new exportbatch record with the correct reference set with the list and call the export microflow (see example in the module)
-Create a second microflow (2) that can be copied from the module's execution folder (ExportFlow) and change the first action so that your configuration name and defined entity are used)
+*Create a second microflow (2) that can be copied from the module's execution folder (ExportFlow) and change the first action so that your configuration name and defined entity are used)
-Connect your microflow (1) to a button or other microflow for execution from the client and test your export.
+*Connect your microflow (1) to a button or other microflow for execution from the client and test your export.